 Knuckling is a problem for many dogs.
-This is especially true for dogs in the early stages of degenerative myelopathy (DM) or for those who are in the rehabilitative process of overcoming neurological deficits.
-Walkin’ Pets by HandicappedPets.com offers a variety of products to assist dogs with regaining or maintaining proper placement of their paws while walking.
+This is especially true for dogs in the early stages of degenerative myelopathy (DM) or those in the rehabilitative process of overcoming neurological deficits.
+Walkin’ Pets offers a variety of products to assist dogs with regaining or maintaining proper placement of their paws while walking.

 Training Tools for Front & Rear Paw Dragging